Brand Names: Pravachol

 What are the possible side effects of pravastatin (Pravachol)?

-Stop taking pravastatin and call your doctor at once if you have any of these serious side effects:
+Stop using pravastatin and call your doctor at once if you have:

 - unexplained muscle pain, tenderness, or weakness;